liqvidjs/liqvidjs.org/docs/guide/mastering.md

 Once you are done recording, there are still a few steps required to get your ractive polished and cross-compatible.
 We call this the mastering or post-processing phase.

-You will need to have [ffmpeg](https://ffmpeg.org/download.html) installed.
-In case you have have issues installing it, [this guide](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg) may help.

 At the end we provide a checklist to go through when deploying a ractive to production.

 ## Audio {#audio}